Loading lesson…

 The big idea: Perplexity's citations are an invitation to verify, not a substitute for it.
 The two-click habit is the only thing standing between you and a confidently wrong deliverable.

-What is the core idea behind "Citations And Source Verification: Perplexity's Biggest Win"?
+What is the main idea of "Citations And Source Verification: Perplexity's Biggest Win"?

-Which best describes the scope of "Citations And Source Verification: Perplexity's Biggest Win"?
+Which action would help you apply "Citations And Source Verification: Perplexity's Biggest Win" responsibly?